WestGrid/trainingMaterials/pages/geo.md

 **Webinar** (2020-Dec-09) by Marie-Hélène Burle

+In this webinar, we introduce simple GIS tasks as well as map production in R using the packages `sf` and `tmap`.

 The recording and the presentation materials will be posted within 1-2 days.

 <!-- * [presentation materials](https://westgrid-cli.netlify.app/webinars/gis_r) -->